masai1116/SHARE-seq-alignment/README.md

 3) picardPATH # change it to where picard is installed e.g. picardPATH='/mnt/bin/picard/picard.jar'

 The pipeline also requres reference genome and gtf files to be download and unziped into the right location.
-GTF files can be downloaded [here] (https://drive.google.com/file/d/1UnHCIMUffU2_WZCl42GDfLpjBTQxcE_j/view?usp=sharing).
+GTF files can be downloaded [here](https://drive.google.com/file/d/1UnHCIMUffU2_WZCl42GDfLpjBTQxcE_j/view?usp=sharing).
-Assuming SHARE-seq aligment scripts are here "~/temp", The gtf files should be placed in the "~/temp/gtf" folder.
+Assuming SHARE-seq aligment scripts are here "/home/Scripts/", The gtf files should be placed in the "/home/Scripts/gtf" folder.

 # How to run the script?
 A small set of fastq files for testing are in the test_fastq_nova/ folder